Freetz/freetz/make/README.md

      - [Weitere Konfigs anlegen](../docs/make/openvpn.md#weitere-konfigs-anlegen)

   * **[owfs 2.7p32 (binary only)](../docs/make/owfs.md)<a id='owfs'></a>**<br>
-    OWFS - 1-Wire Filesystem This package includes: - owserver for easy, world wide access to serial and USB 1-wire bus masters and attached devices - httpd and ftpd to control owserver over http or ftp - shellprograms like owdir, owwrite, owread, owpresent
+    OWFS - 1-Wire Filesystem This package includes: - owserver for easy, world wide access to serial and USB 1-wire bus masters and attached devices - httpd and ftpd to control owserver over http or ftp - shellprograms like owdir, owwrite, owread, owpresent to control owserver via shell scripts

   * **<u>PCSC-lite (pcscd) 1.8.24 (binary only)</u><a id='pcsc-lite'></a>**<br>
-    The purpose of PCSC Lite is to provide a Windows(R) SCard interface in a very small form factor for
+    The purpose of PCSC Lite is to provide a Windows(R) SCard interface in a very small form factor for communicating to smart cards and readers.

   * **<u>phonebook-tools: Phone book tools</u><a id='phonebook-tools'></a>**<br>
-    A set of tools for reading and converting Fritz!Box phone book to such (easy parseable) formats like: - .csv (comma-separated values), or
+    A set of tools for reading and converting Fritz!Box phone book to such (easy parseable) formats like: - .csv (comma-separated values), or - .tsv (tab-separated values).

   * **[PHP (binary only)](../docs/make/php.md)<a id='php'></a>**<br>
     PHP: Hypertext Preprocessor PHP is a widely-used general-purpose scripting language that is especially suited for Web development and can be embedded into HTML.
 Much of its syntax is borrowed from C, Java and Perl with a couple of unique PHP-specific features thrown in.
 The goal of the language is to allow web developers to write dynamically generated pages quickly.
      - [Memory usage](../docs/make/php.md#memory-usage)

   * **[Pingtunnel 0.72](../docs/make/pingtunnel.md)<a id='pingtunnel'></a>**<br>
     Ptunnel is an application that allows you to reliably tunnel TCP connections to a remote host using ICMP echo request and reply packets, commonly known as ping requests and replies.
-At first glance, this might seem like a rather useless thing to do, but it can actually come in
+At first glance, this might seem like a rather useless thing to do, but it can actually come in handy in some cases.
      - [Setup](../docs/make/pingtunnel.md#setup)
      - [Security](../docs/make/pingtunnel.md#security)